Entity Framework: Entity Data Model

 The Entity Data Model (EDM) specifies the conceptual model (CSDL) of the data, using a modelling technique that is itself called Entity Data Model, an extended version of the entity–relationship model.

 The data model primarily describes the Entities and the Associations they participate in.
 The EDM schema is expressed in the Schema Definition Language (SDL), which is an application of XML (Extended markup language).
 In addition, the mapping (MSL) of the elements of the conceptual schema (CSDL) to the storage schema (SSDL) must also be specified.
 The mapping specification is also expressed in XML.

 Visual Studio also provides the Entity Designer for visual creation of the EDM and the mapping specification.
+This approach is named as "Model First" approach, as alternatives to "Code First" and "Database First" approaches.
 The output of the tool is the XML file (*.edmx) specifying the schema and the mapping.
 Edmx file contains EF metadata artifacts (CSDL/MSL/SSDL content).
 These three files (csdl, msl, ssdl) can also be created or edited by hand.
+The "Model First" approach is not going to be supported in EF Core version.